ivanmanyus-b2m/bit2me-api-node-tool/README.md

     - You can buy `<amount> <crypto>` or `<amount> EUR <crypto>`.
 Examples:
         - I want to buy 0.01 ETH ➙ `npm run buy 0.01 - ETH [subaccount-id]`.
         - I want to buy 5 EUR in ETH ➙ `npm run buy 5 EUR ETH [subaccount-id]`.
-    - Response example: `{ id: transaction-id }`.
-Once you have successfully completed the purchase, you will be able to check your balances in your pockets or retrieve `transaction-id` details executing `npm run read-tx <tx-id> [subaccount-id]`.

 ### Swap crypto
 - To **swap crypto for another crypto**, execute `npm run swap <amount> <crypto-origin> <crypto-destination> [subaccount-id]`.
 If `subaccount-id` is empty, an attempt will be made to swap `crypto-origin ➙ crypto-destination` for the main account.
 If you want to know all the available `crypto`, you can execute `npm run list-currencies`.
     - Examples:
         - I want to swap 0.01 ETH to BTC ➙ `npm run swap 0.01 ETH BTC [subaccount-id]`.
-    - Response example: `{ id: transaction-id }`.
-Once you have successfully completed the swap, you will be able to check your balances in your pockets or retrieve `transaction-id` details executing `npm run read-tx <tx-id> [subaccount-id]`.

 ### Sell crypto
 - To **sell crypto**, execute `npm run sell <amount> <crypto> [subaccount-id]`.
 If `subaccount-id` is empty, an attempt will be made to sell crypto for the main account.
     - Examples:
         - I want to sell 0.01 ETH ➙ `npm run sell 0.01 ETH [subaccount-id]`.
-    - Response example: `{ id: transaction-id }`.
-Once you have successfully completed the sell operation, you will be able to check your balances in your pockets or retrieve `transaction-id` details executing `npm run read-tx <tx-id> [subaccount-id]`.

 ### 2FA
 > If you want to configure 2FA in main account you MUST use Bit2Me UI.